pingcap/docs-cn/tiup/tiup-mirrors.md

     Then a `package` directory is created in the current directory.
 This `package` directory contains necessary components packages to start a cluster.

-2. Use the `tar` command to pack the components package and send this package to the central control machine that is in the isolated environment:
+2. Use the `tar` command to pack the components package and send this package to the control machine that is in the isolated environment:

     {{< copyable "shell-regular" >}}